renovatebot/renovate/docs/usage/updating-rebasing.md

 There are two cases where Renovate will rebase its branches off the base branch every time they are out of date:

-1. If you manually configure `"rebaseWhen": "behind-base-branch"`.
+1. If you manually configure `"rebaseWhen": "behind-base-branch"`
-2. If you have enabled "Require branches to be up to date before merging" on GitHub protected branches settings, and `rebaseWhen` has default value `"auto"`.
+2. If you have enabled "Require branches to be up to date before merging" on GitHub protected branches settings, and `rebaseWhen` has default value `"auto"`

 In that case Renovate PRs will be continuously rebased off the repository's base branch whenever necessary, even if the PRs are not conflicted.